-In light of these data, according to the transport sector Risk map for current period, shown in Figure 47, it is seen that although there is a high level of risk in the provinces of Istanbul, Kocaeli, Yalova and Tekirdağ in the Marmara region, there is the highest level of risk in the provinces of Sakarya and Balıkesir.
+In light of these data, according to the transport sector Risk map for current period, shown in Figure 47, it is seen that although there is a high level of risk in the provinces of İstanbul, Kocaeli, Yalova and Tekirdağ in the Marmara region, there is the highest level of risk in the provinces of Sakarya and Balıkesir.
 Manisa and Muğla in the Aegean region, Mersin, Osmaniye, Hatay, Kahramanmaraş and Diyarbakır in the south and Konya in Central Anatolia also stand out as the provinces with the highest risk.
-In the north, a risk zone in the form of a continuous corridor appears to have formed in the central and of this infrastructure being exposed to the surface eastern Black Sea.
+In the north, a risk zone in the form of a continuous eastern Black Sea.